Welcome to Seattle Community Court

 A Collaborative Effort

-A collaborative effort of the Seattle Municipal Court, Seattle City Attorney and the Associated Counsel for the Accused, Community Court takes a different approach to the chronic social, human and legal problems that are resistant to conventional solutions.
+As a collaborative effort of the Seattle Municipal Court, Seattle City Attorney's Office and the Associated Counsel for the Accused Division - Department of Public Defense (DPD), Community Court takes a different approach to the chronic social, human and legal problems that are resistant to conventional solutions.

-Community Court effectively addresses neighborhood livability problems, targeting quality of life crimes, while providing immediate defendant accountability to the community.
 Eligible defendants that "opt in" to the program are assigned community service hours at neighborhood-based sites.
-They are assessed for basic needs and required to make linkages with specific social services that help with homelessness, unemployment, education, mental health, and chemical dependency.
+They are assessed for basic needs and referred to specific social services that help with homelessness, unemployment, education, mental health, and chemical dependency.

 "It's given me the opportunity to take a different avenue and utilize services I may not have otherwise had access to.
 Everyone was very nice & (we were) treated fair." - Community Court Participant